mattchupek/mattchupek/README.md

-Hi there 👋
-I'm Matt, a Data Analyst and SQL enthusiast.
+Hi I'm Matt, a Data Analyst and SQL enthusiast.

 ABOUT Me